During the season (usually April – May), you can enjoy and pick many colorful flowers at the Buttercup Picking Festival

 Last Saturday, we visited Kedma Buttercup Picking Festival (official Facebook page).
-This festival is taking place in Be’er Tuvia as long as the flowers are blooming.
+This festival takes place in Be’er Tuvia as long as the flowers bloom.
 Enter “Israel Tal, Be’er Tuvia” to Waze, and you will reach close enough.
 From there, you will see big signs directing you to the farm.

 Interactive map of the area:

 Entrance costs: 40 NIS per family that wants to pick Buttercups (you receive scissors and a plastic can where you keep the flowers) and 20 NIS per family that does not want to pick flowers (to enjoy the view and take photographs).

 At the Buttercup Picking Festival

-On Saturdays, they usually open at 9:30, and I would recommend coming as early as you can.
-The later you come, the more people and the hotter it will be.
-This means you will have photographs of poorer quality (harsh sunlight and no clear horizons), and it will be hot not only to you but to the flowers as well.
+On Saturdays, they usually open at 9:30, and I recommend coming as early as possible.
+The later you arrive, the more people and the hotter it will be.
+It means you will have photographs of poorer quality (harsh sunlight and no apparent horizons), and it will be hot not only for you but also for the flowers.
 It will shorten the lifespan of the picked Buttercups.

 One important thing that I learned after this visit is that it is hot for the picked Buttercup.
-Thus I would recommend taking photos and just before leaving pick the flowers.
+Thus I recommend taking photos in the beginning.
+And just before leaving, pick the flowers.
 And next to the entrance to the field, you can find water.
-Add water to the plastic jar, and this way, the flowers will be without water for only a short period of time.
-Alternatively, you can add some water to the plastic jar as you enter.
+Add water to the plastic jar.
+This way, the flowers will be without water for only a short period.
+Alternatively, you can add water to the plastic jar as you enter.